ctkstl/earth_science/pages/What-is-an-Orbit.md

 title: What is an Orbit?
 layout: default
 ---
 his has been reproduced from the "Wait But Why" blog post about [SpaceX's plans to establish a human colony on mars](http://waitbutwhy.com/2015/08/how-and-why-spacex-will-colonize-mars.html), it is an extremely interesting article, containing the following as an aside.
-It has been edited for continuity and a yunger audiance.
+It has been edited for continuity and a younger audiance.

 What is an orbit?